FIWARE/tutorials.Verifiable-Credentials/README.md

 Within the data space, the **Vet** wishes to restrict access to her data to legitmate users only:

--  Those who have bought access to her data, who are accredited users of **Vets Mart*
+-  Those who have bought access to her data, who are accredited users of **Vets Mart**
 -  Animal welfare officers who are legally alloweed access who are accredited by the national **Government**

-This tutorial will not complete the enforcement of access rules, but will show how accredited users would be able to demonstrate that they are legitimately from those organisations.
+This tutorial will not complete the enforcement of access rules, but will show how accredited users would be able to demonstrate that they are legitimately from those organisations and hold a specific role.

 Therefore the overall architecture will consist of the following elements: